TuyaInc/tuyasmart_home_android_sdk_doc/en/resource/HomeDataManager.md

 TuyaHomeSdk.getDataInstance().getMeshDeviceList(meshId);
 ```

-#### Get the equipment list under the room according to the room ID
+#### Get the Equipment List Under the Room According To the Room ID

 **Declaration**